hubleto/help/book/content/pages/en/apps/customers/delete-customer.md

-# How to delete Customer
+# How to Delete a Customer

 Managing your customers effectively includes the ability to remove outdated or unnecessary records.
 Below are two methods for deleting a customer:

-- Quick Deletion – Delete a customer directly from the list.
+- **Quick Deletion** – Delete a customer directly from the list.
-- Deletion via Edit Form – Remove a customer while editing its details.
+- **Deletion via Edit Form** – Remove a customer while editing its details.

 ## Delete Customer

-Use this method for quick removal of a Customer from the list.
+Use this method for quick removal of a customer from the list.

 {% include 'components/step-by-step.twig' with {'steps': {
   '1': {
     'title': 'Find the Customer',
-    'description': 'Locate the desired customer in the list.', 'example': markdown('![Customer-delete](' ~ bookRootUrl ~ '/book/content/assets/images/customers/customers-click-on-record.png)'), },
+    'description': 'Start by locating the desired customer in the list.
+You can search for the customer or scroll through the list to find them.', 'example': markdown('![Customer-delete](' ~ bookRootUrl ~ '/book/content/assets/images/customers/customers-click-on-record.png)'), },

   '2': {
     'title': 'Click Delete Icon',
-    'description': 'Click the **Delete icon** `🗑️` next to the customer.', 'example': markdown('![Customer-delete](' ~ bookRootUrl ~ '/book/content/assets/images/buttons/delete-button.png)'),
+    'description': 'Once you’ve found the customer, click the **Delete icon** `🗑️` next to their name.
+This will initiate the deletion process.', 'example': markdown('![Customer-delete](' ~ bookRootUrl ~ '/book/content/assets/images/buttons/delete-button.png)'), },
-  },

   '3': {
     'title': 'Confirm Deletion',
-    'description': 'Confirm the deletion to permanently remove the contact.', 'example': markdown('![Customer-delete](' ~ bookRootUrl ~ '/book/content/assets/images/popup/confirm-delete.png)'), }
+    'description': 'A confirmation popup will appear.
+Click **Confirm** to permanently remove the customer from the system.', 'example': markdown('![Customer-delete](' ~ bookRootUrl ~ '/book/content/assets/images/popup/confirm-delete.png)'), }
 }} %}

 > 💡 Rows selected for deletion will appear in red!